rafa-lopes-pt/bash-commands/README.md

 ## Setup
 1. Download these files to your machine (maybe create a specific folder or something to store them)
+    - *the folder linked to this repository is not a good place*
 2. Open the files in vscode and edit them (instructions on each file)
 3. Read this [link](https://www.geeksforgeeks.org/custom-commands-linux-terminal/) about setting custom commands on linux
    - the command should look something like this:   `alias setupbe='<FILE_PATH>/setupbe.sh';`